jiminj/SceneKitVRSample/README.md

 **[Feb.
 22 2016]**
 - The very basic Prototype -- working with only one scene

-Thankfully I could stole the most of objects and tetures from <a href="https://developer.apple.com/library/ios/samplecode/SceneKitReel/Introduction/Intro.html">sample projects by Apple</a>, <a href="http://tf3dm.com/">tf3dm.com</a>, and <a href="http://sharecg.com">sharecg.com</a>
+Thankfully I could stole the most of objects and textures in the project from <a href="https://developer.apple.com/library/ios/samplecode/SceneKitReel/Introduction/Intro.html">sample projects by Apple</a>, <a href="http://tf3dm.com/">tf3dm.com</a>, and <a href="http://sharecg.com">sharecg.com</a>.
+Please let me know if there are any license issues with 3d models used in this project.